 Semester Three: Study Abroad or Internship

-The third semester is devoted to language training, research and internships.
+The third semester is devoted to research and internships.
 Students will work with their advisers to develop the following independent courses:

 - Field Course: To be completed through a CMES certified internship or adviser approved research project relating to the students thesis.